dayanacavalcante/CarPrices/README.md

 Analysis of the most wanted attributes in the purchase of cars and construction of a Linear Regression Model to predict prices.

-**_Data extraction_**
+**_Data_**

-The data was extracted from the following link: https://www.kaggle.com/nehalbirla/vehicle-dataset-from-cardekho
+The data were extracted from the following link: https://www.kaggle.com/nehalbirla/vehicle-dataset-from-cardekho

-**_EDA_**
+**EDA**

 Data analysis using descriptive statistics.

 First, let's check the data types using the _.dtypes_ function.
-There are three columns of the integer type and four columns of the object type.
+There are three integer type columns and four object type columns.
 Analyzing the "fuel", "seller_type", "transmission" and "owner" columns, it can be seen that there is a predominance of car sales for diesel and petrol.
-As well as, individual seller type and cars with manual transmission.
-And almost triple sales for cars with the first owner.
+As well as, individual seller type and cars with manual transmission and almost triple sales for cars with the first owner.

 | ![](/Graphics/Fuel.png) | ![](./Graphics/Seller_type.png) |
 |:-:|:-:|
 | ![](/Graphics/Transmission.png) | ![](./Graphics/Owner.png) |

-I separated the "name" column as it does not matter for my analysis.

 I used the _.describe()_ function to return the descriptive statistics values for the columns of the integer type.